xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_dnt.md

 ![Inter-Type Referencing](type_referencing.png)

 6.3 Ordering Algorithm
+The ordering algorithm employs a form of graph pruning.

 The ordering algorithm employes the concept of 'leaf' and 'cycle'.
 A leaf is a type that makes no reference to itself or any other type.
 A type with references becomes a leaf after all of the types